 At the bottom right corner is a sticky CTA button and conversion point offering the user to “Request exposé now”.

-A responsive mouse cursor changing the form when hovered on different objects
+- A responsive mouse cursor changes the form when hovering on different objects

 The website’s homepage uses a simple sans-serif font and the overall appearance is reminiscent and influenced by the Bauhaus movement of the mid-XX century.
 Sharp edges and large blocks of content overlap against an understated beige background with royal blue accents.